 16. Really focus on your debt

-Debt, to put it bluntly, is probably always going to make up a good portion of your monthly expenses if you never really focus on paying it off.
+The reality is that debt is always going to make up a good portion of your monthly expenses if you never seriously focus on paying it off.

 Save money on entertainment expenses

 Even when you are lowering your most common monthly household expenses, you’re still going to need to find ways to relax and unwind.
-I do this with wine and the gym, but we all have our thing.
-Find a way to reduce that by a little and it’s a win-win.
+I do this with wine and golf (I don’t recommend golf if you’re looking to cut your costs), but we all have our thing.

 17. Get rid of cable

 Cable TV easily costs $75-$100 a month, but there are a growing number of streaming services that offer the shows you want at a much lower price.

 Netflix continues to be a popular option, but if you want your favorite cable networks without the high cost, check out Sling TV.
 There are three different levels of service that run from $30-$45/month.